cyber5w/blog/_posts/2024-02-26-Chromium_Browsers_Investigation.md

 Under profile, we can find a list of all profiles available on the browser and information about each one.

+{% highlight text %}
 profiles are used on Chrome to separate the user experience for every person if multiple users are using the same browser.
+{% endhighlight %}

 the most important property is `active_time` which stores the last time the user used the browser.